Asynchronous Distributed Optimization with Delay-free Parameters: Numerical Experiments

 We compare our algorithms with their synchronous counterparts and the asynchronous PG-EXTRA \cite{wu2017decentralized}.
 We do not compare with the algorithms in~\cite{zhang2019asyspa,doan2017convergence,kungurtsev2023decentralized,assran2020asynchronous,bianchi2021distributed,zhang2019fully,tian2020achieving} because they require either Lipschitz continuous objective functions \cite{zhang2019asyspa,doan2017convergence,kungurtsev2023decentralized} that does not hold for the simulated problem or negligibly small step-sizes ($<10^{-5}$ in our setting) \cite{assran2020asynchronous,zhang2019fully,tian2020achieving,bianchi2021distributed}.

 We set $n=16$, partition and allocate the data sets uniformly to each node, and implement all the methods on a multi-thread computer using the message-passing framework MPI4py \cite{dalcin2008mpi} where each thread serves as a node.
 Different from experiments in existing work, that use theoretical models of the computation and communication time \cite{bianchi2021distributed,wu2017decentralized,tian2020achieving} or delays \cite{doan2017convergence,zhang2019asyspa}, the timing in our experiments are generated from real computations and communications of the threads.
 The communication graph $\mc{G}$ has $20$ links and is connected, with a randomly generated topology.
+Each node $i\in\mc{V}$ is activated once its buffer $\mc{B}_i$ includes messages from at least $|\mc{N}_i|-1$ neighbours. { We consider both homogeneous and heterogeneous node scenarios: In the former, the nodes have similar computation ability (each node is a thread and we do not slow it down), and in the later we manually slow down node $1$ by letting it sleep twice the time required to compute the local gradient at each iteration.}

-Each node $i\in\mc{V}$ is activated once its buffer $\mc{B}_i$ includes messages from at least $|\mc{N}_i|-1$ neighbours.
-We set $\alpha=\min_{i\in\mc{V}} w_{ii}/\max_{i\in\mc{V}} L_i$ in the asynchronous and synchronous Prox-DGD and $\alpha=1/\max_{i\in\mc{V}} L_i$ in the asynchronous and synchronous DGD-ATC, which satisfy the conditions in Theorems \ref{thm:total}--\ref{thm:partial}.
-We fine-tune the parameters of asynchronous PG-EXTRA within its theoretical ranges for convergence.
-The theoretical ranges involve the maximum delay, which is set to the maximum observed delay during a 10-second run of the method.
+{We consider both theoretical and hand-tuned step-sizes for all methods.
+For theoretical step-sizes, we set $\alpha=\min_{i\in\mc{V}} (w_{ii}/L_i)$ in the asynchronous and synchronous Prox-DGD and $\alpha=1/\max_{i\in\mc{V}} L_i$ in the asynchronous and synchronous DGD-ATC, which satisfy the conditions in Theorems \ref{thm:total}--\ref{thm:partial}.
+We also simulate the adaptive back-tracking step-size ($c=0.8$) below Theorem \ref{thm:adapt_step} and for both $\alpha=\min_{i\in\mc{V}} (w_{ii}/L_i)$ and hand-tuned $\alpha$.
+We fine-tune the parameters of asynchronous PG-EXTRA within their theoretical ranges.
+The theoretical ranges involve the maximum delay which is set to the maximum observed delay ($148$) during a 10-second run of the method.
+As illustrated above Assumption \ref{asm:totalasynchrony}, if a node $i$ updates at the $k$th iteration, then we call $k-s_{ij}^k$, $j\in\bar{\mc{N}}_i$ delay where $s_{ij}^k$ is defined below \eqref{eq:asyDGDupdateindex}.
+In the setting of hand-tuned step-sizes, we ignore the theoretical step-size ranges and tune them freely to achieve as fast as possible convergence.}

+We run all methods for $10$ seconds and plot the training error $f(\bar{x}(t))-f^\star$ at the average iterate $\bar{x}(t)=\frac{1}{n}\sum_{i=1}^n x_i(t)$ in Figs. \ref{fig:smooth}--\ref{fig:non-smooth-syn}, where $x_i(t)$ is the value of $x_i$ at time $t$ and $f^\star$ is the optimal value of \eqref{eq:consensusprob}. {In these figures, ``syn", ``asy", ``cons", ``adapt", ``theo step", ``tuned step", ``homo nodes", and ``heter nodes" represent ``synchronous implementation", ``asynchronous implementation", ``constant step-size", ``adaptive step-size using back-tracking", ``theoretical step-size", ``hand-tuned step-size", ``homogeneous nodes", and ``heterogeneous nodes", respectively.}